grafana/mimir/pkg/scheduler/DESIGN.md

 1. rudimentary tenant isolation via shuffle-shard assignment of noisy tenants to only a subset of queriers

-While this inter-tenant Quality-of-Service approach has worked well, other QoS issues have arisen from the varying characteristics of Mimir's two "query components" utilized by the queriers to fetch TSDB data for executing queries: ingesters and store-gateways.
+While this inter-tenant Quality-of-Service approach has worked well, other QoS issues have arisen from the varying characteristics of Mimir's two "query components": ingesters and store-gateways, which are called by the queriers to fetch TSDB data for executing queries: .

 ### New Requirement: Isolating Query Component Latency Effects